Costco vs Walmart: Which Actually Saves You More Money?

 | Walmart | Free (optional Walmart+ available) |

-If you don’t buy enough bulk goods, the Costco membership fee can reduce or eliminate savings.
+If you don’t buy enough bulk goods consistently, the Costco membership fee can reduce or eliminate savings.

 When Costco Is Usually Cheaper